SahanaManaguli/M1_EmployeeManagementSystem_App/1_Requirements/README.md

  #  Description
  * A Employee Record Management system is a software built to handle the primary housekeeping functions of a company.
 It help companies to keep track of all the employees and their records.
 It is used to manage the company using computerized system.
+ * This application based on file handling in C, where I have used a file-related function like fopen, fread, fwrite, ..etc.
+Good thing is that “Employee Record System Project” is password-protected, so only authorized persons able to login to this application.

  # Requirements